ChrisFischer-MTA/Homelab/README.md

 - Keycloak (Single Sign On/Forcing MFA across all applications)
 - Open Web UI (AI/Local LLM generation)
 - Journal Application (ChrisFischer-MTA/Journaling-Application)
+- Jellyfin (Family video playing/retention)
+- Nextcloud (File retention and automatic syncing, photo tagging, full text search through Elastic)

 ### What I am planning on adding:
 - Gitlab (I code things and want a local CI/CI pipeline)
-- Nextcloud (File retention)
 - RSync (File backup)
-- Jellyfin (Family video playing/retention)
 - Asciinema (Terminal Recording utility for when I do CTFs/HackTheBox)
+- Fine grained ModSec rules (Right now, modsec runs in a logging capacity but I want to do tuning so that I can turn it on to enforce).

 ## What is the hardware behind your homelab?
 My homelab runs on a custom built PC using consumer hardware.
 I am currently evaluating buying 4x 20TB Spinners.
 If I do buy them, I will likely not buy a new case.
 If you are, for whatever reason, thinking about replicating my setup - I suggest a slightly larger case.
 I live in a very space constrained enviroment, so, I chose the smallest possible case.